 - downloading a podcast instead of renting a movie

-- borrowing a book from the library (many times you can do this online through your library's website)
+- borrowing a book or video from the library (many times you can do this online through your library's website).

 - going on a walk with a girlfriend instead of going to happy hour